The Navy Must Redefine Risk in Combat Training

 By Dmitry Filipoff

-This month the CIMSEC Warfighting Flotilla will discuss SWO warfighting culture, cross-community integration with the submarine force, and the state of mission command.
-If you haven’t already, sign up through the form below to become a Flotilla member and receive the invites to our upcoming off-the-record September discussions.
+In November the CIMSEC Warfighting Flotilla will discuss the implications of fleet-level warfare for the U.S. Navy and the viability of autonomous warships.
+If you haven’t already, sign up through the form below to become a Flotilla member and receive the invites to our upcoming off-the-record November discussions.
 The listings for these upcoming discussions are featured down below.

 Feel free to visit the Flotilla homepage to learn more about this community, its activities, and what drives it.